July 25, 2022

 The era of CRM, in its primordial design, has passed.
 Dynamics 365 is a Microsoft cloud service that integrates the functionality of former Dynamics CRM and cloud-based ERP solutions into one integrated product with many supporting applications and tools.
 In fact, Microsoft abandoned individual brands that it had been creating for many years (such as Dynamics CRM and Dynamics AX) in favor of the functional names of individual modules that solve a set of business problems under a common Dynamics brand: Marketing, Operations, Customer Service, Field Service, and Project Service Automation.
 Each of these modules can be optionally enabled depending on your needs.
 And so that the user experience is not contradictory, all these modules are united by a common user interface.

 The CRM functionality already familiar to users acquired additional features: editable grids, new mobile clients, etc. Dynamics 365 “accompanies” many new and already familiar products and services: analytical service Cortana, Power BI, Office 365, PowerApps, Microsoft Flow, General data model, and much more.
 And all this is closely integrated.
-Customers expect that native Microsoft product to integrate “straight from the box easily.”
+Customers expect that native Microsoft products to integrate “straight from the box easily.”
 But it turned out that it took a lot to invest in the development to make friends, for example, CRM and AX.
 And all because they initially had a different data model and different functionality.
 In order not to get confused in this variety, we will write a small glossary:

 Azure is Microsoft’s cloud computing platform, which now includes Dynamics 365.